balena-io-experimental/balena-migrate/README.md

 On Intel based devices the stage 2 script will attempt to create a new boot loader configuration by copying a new *grub.cfg* to the resin-boot partition and then calling grub-install on the boot device.
 The grub.cfg can be supplied by seting the parameter *GRUB_CFG* in the config file.
-If this parameter is set, the script will use a simple grub.cfg created by the stage 1 script.
+If this parameter is not set, the script will use a simple grub.cfg created by the stage 1 script.
 Due to changes in recent versions of balenaOS the autocreated grub.cfg does not work any more.
-The safe way is to do this is to supplpy a cfg.grub that matches the OS version that is being installed.
+The safe way is to do this is to supply a cfg.grub that matches the OS version that is being installed by extracting it from the flasher image.

 ### TODO:
 Support user supplied boot loader images to be flashed flashed.

 ## Supported Platforms

-So far the scripts are being tested and are working on the following
+So far the scripts are being tested and are working on the following platforms:
-platforms:

 -   Raspberry PI 2 on Raspian-9
 -   Raspberry PI 3 on Raspian-9